de-la-viz/vsfg_2020/README.md

 ## My Submissions

 I decided to highlight the global network of volunteers on a map.
 The network of the cities from every volunteer who participated in a project is drawn on a map, and the cities (nodes) are linked to highlight the network formed for the project.
 I designed three visualizations, which are similar, but which address different audiences.
+They all show the same data, it is just the framing of the title, description and call to action that vary.

-The first visualization is for (future!) volunteers:
+The first visualization is for (future) volunteers:
 ![for_volunteers](viz/vfsg_some_networks_for_volunteers.svg)

-The second is for (future!) partners:
+The second is for (future) partners:
 ![for partners](viz/vfsg_some_networks_for_organizations.svg)

 The third, showing the networks formed for all the projects so far, is for the Viz for Social Good nerds: